jdreaver/kernel-dev/patches/2025-01-19-sample-kernfs/README.md

 particularly useful when debugging a deadlock that required replacing kernfs_remove() with kernfs_remove_self(), and discovering a memory leak fixed with kernfs_put().

+In the future, I hope to contribute further by writing documentation for kernfs and exploring the possibility of porting debugfs and/or tracefs to kernfs (like completing the draft in [3]).
+I'm curious if the reviewers feel any of those ideas are worth doing right now.

 Link: https://lwn.net/Articles/960088/ [1]
 Link: https://lwn.net/Articles/981155/ [2]